owlypanguine/Getting-and-Cleaning-Data_Course-Project/codebook.md

 * "Acc" was changed to "Acceleration"
 * the "()" in many of the variable names were removed

-I elected to keep the variable names mostly as they were to avoid error on my part, and also because they seemed already fairly descriptive, especially with the descriptions provided along with the data set.
+I elected to keep the variable names mostly as they were, firstly to avoid error on my part, and also because they already seemed fairly descriptive, especially with the explanations provided along with the original data set.

 ##Source
 <p>Human Activity Recognition Using Smartphones Dataset (Version 1.0)